-“New York was so strict about this, I figured unless I turned 100 I would never get my certificate,” he told The Chronicle.
+“New York was so strict about this, I figured unless I turned 100 I would never get my certificate,” he told The Imprint.
 “I am excited to see them get this done.
 [New York’s new law] might help a little bit,” with his effort in Florida, he added.

 Joyce Bahr of the Unsealed Initiative first began pushing Albany for birth certificate access in the early 1990s.
 She said the recent presence of lawmakers who were adopted like Stark, or with experience in foster care, made a difference.
 On the day of the assembly vote, Syracuse representative Pam Hunter tearfully invoked her background as an adoptee in support of the bill, which she co-sponsored.
 She received an ovation from her colleagues.